Menu Close

 Diagnosis

-2. Examination: Local ear examination may appear normal or show injury to the tympanic membrane and ossicles.
+2. Examination: Local ear examination may appear normal in chronic exposure or show injury to the tympanic membrane and ossicles in acoustic trauma.

 3. Hearing tests:

 • Pure-Tone Audiometry (PTA): It is the gold standard test for diagnosis.
 There is a classic 4–6 kHz “notch” with preservation of lower and mid frequencies.
 The notch is symmetrical in both ears, with some recovery at 8 kHz.
 The notch deepens as noise exposure increases.
-However, all audiograms showing a notch at 4000 Hz are not due to noise-induced hearing loss and not all noise induced hearing loss present the typical 4000 Hz notch.
+However, not all audiograms showing a notch at 4000 Hz are due to noise-induced hearing loss and not all noise-induced hearing loss presents the typical 4000 Hz notch.

 • Tympanometry: Normal middle ear function (unless tympanic membrane/ossicles are damaged).